Aysenur-Erkin/Image-Analyzer-YOLO/README.md

 # Image Analyzer (FastAPI + React + YOLO/Contour)

 ## What is Image Analyzer?
 Upload a picture and get an instant result with boxes drawn around the detected objects.
-You also see simple stats for each box (size, a small brightness chart), and you can revisit or delete past uploads in History.
+You also see simple stats for each box and you can revisit or delete past uploads in History.

 ### What do Frontend & Backend do?